Learn About Salivary Gland Tumors

 The salivary glands are located around the mouth.
 They produce saliva, which moistens food to help with chewing and swallowing.
 Saliva also helps to protect teeth from decay.

 There are 3 main pairs of salivary glands.
 The parotid glands are the largest.
 They are located in each cheek in front of the ears.
-Two submandibular glands are under the floor of the mouth under both sides of the jaw.
-Two sublingual glands are under the floor of the mouth.
+Two submandibular glands are under the floor of the mouth on both sides of the back of the jaw.
+Two sublingual glands are under the floor of the mouth next to the jaw on each side.
 There are also hundreds of small salivary glands lining the rest of the mouth.
 These are called the minor salivary glands.

 Salivary glands empty saliva into the mouth through ducts that open at various places in the mouth.